 Here are 7 ways to keep your child’s curiosity alive.
 Children who are curious about the world around them tend to be more successful in school and at home.
 They also tend to be happier and healthier adults.
-Here are some tips on how to raise a curious child.
+Here are some tips for raising a curious child.

 Creating curiosity in our children should be a fun experience.
-If you are able to explore the world with them, jump at the opportunity.
+If you can explore the world with them, jump at the opportunity.
 Give them more experiences than things.
 Take them to museums and other places where they can observe nature.
 Plan trips together, whether to different countries or just a road trip in or out of state.
 Talk about the places you will be visiting, and teach them about the history and natural landscape.
-Create menus that explore the different foods eaten.
+Create menus that explore different foods.
 Learn the language spoken and foster a love of exploration.

 Ask lots of questions… and welcome theirs too!

 Wherever you are, whatever you are doing, question them.
 Ask them what they think and feel.
-Let them express themselves verbally or with written words.
-Let them draw, paint, create, sculpt, and build – however they want to give expression to what they are learning – just let it happen.
+Let them express themselves verbally or in written words.
+Let them draw, paint, create, sculpt, and build – however they want to express what they are learning – just let it happen.
 And be patient when the barrage of questions begins.
 That alone creates curiosity, which is exactly the aim of nurturing independent thinkers.

-Create an environment where they feel confident in questioning the world around them.
-Where they don’t feel ashamed for wanting more knowledge.
+Create an environment where they feel confident in questioning the world around them, where they don’t feel ashamed of wanting more knowledge.
 Importantly, make sure that most of your questions are open-ended.
 What exactly is an open-ended question?
-An open-ended question allows the child to give an answer that is NOT a simple ‘yes’ or ‘no’ response.
-It allows them to think deeper, create conversation, and offer their thoughts and opinions in greater detail.
+An open-ended question allows the child to give an answer that is not a simple ‘yes’ or ‘no’.
+It allows them to think more deeply, start conversations, and share their thoughts and opinions in greater detail.
 All of this takes the learning and builds it into a physical, mental, and emotional experience.

 Whether sitting at the table together as a family or exploring your environment together.
-We are essentially creating an environment where our children feel that they are an important component.
-We are creating an environment where our conversation leads to problem-solving, debating, questioning, and exploration.
-We are encouraging a love of learning, and a curiosity for the world around us.
-Family time is the primary learning foundation that our children have; a safe space, where they can question and learn.
+We are creating an environment where our children feel important.
+We are creating an environment where our conversations lead to problem-solving, debate, questioning, and exploration.
+We encourage a love of learning and curiosity about the world around us.
+Family time is the primary learning foundation for our children: a safe space where they can ask questions and learn.

 My daughter has a fascination with myths.
-So, we get her all the books on myths that we can.
+So, we got her all the books on myths that we could.
 She spends hours on end reading and re-reading.
-What amazes me the most, and encouraged me to write this post, is how often she will come to me with such excitement, a sparkle in her eyes, and say: “Mommy, did you know?”… This for me, is an incredible moment, a moment where her learning creates conversation.
-Conversation, that is inspired by curiosity.
+What amazes me the most, and encouraged me to write this post, is how often she will come to me with such excitement, a sparkle in her eyes, and say: “Mommy, did you know?”… This, for me, is an incredible moment, a moment where her learning creates conversation.
+A conversation that is inspired by curiosity.

 I’m a firm believer in encouraging our children to read books that are not just “twaddle” (as Charlotte Mason would say) … Books that inspire a deeper love for a certain subject.
-We need to allow our children to read books that look deeper into a subject.
+We need to allow our children to read books that explore a subject more deeply.
 A subject that they are curiously inspired by.
 That alone keeps their curiosity alive.
 If they are unable to read, read it to them.
 And ask those open-ended questions.

 - What do you think about this?